bengal-social/megalodon/README.md

 That’s one of the reasons why choosing a small, **well-moderated instance is important**.
 Instance admins and moderators should always make sure to ban abusive users and stop federating with instances who platform them.
 On well-moderated instances, the Federated timeline can be a welcoming place to meet new people!

+## Draft and schedule posts

+**Allows for preparing a post and scheduling it to send it automatically at a specific time.**

+You can create drafts, edit them, send them manually later or set a scheduled date.
+Drafts are technically saved as scheduled posts, so you can view and edit them from other apps that support scheduled posts.
+Scheduled posts are handled by your home instance, so they'll work even if you uninstall Megalodon.

 ### **Image description viewer**

 **Allows you to quickly check whether an image or video has an alternative text attached to it.**